 Arnav's interest in medical technology led him to the Mechanical Engineering program at the University of Texas-Austin, where he investigated nerve regeneration and biomedical polymers.
 After achieving a perfect 4.0 GPA, he began a PhD in medical engineering at Harvard Medical School and MIT.

-In graduate school, Arnav is creating an on chip model of the liver.
-The model will replicate the pathophysiology of human livers, thereby enabling a noninvasive study of liver function.
-Arnav is concurrently funded by the National Science Foundation.
-He was also named to the 2016 Forbes 30 Under 30 Science list.
+In graduate school, Arnav worked to create a chip model of the liver.
+The goal was for the model to replicate the pathophysiology of human livers, thereby enabling a noninvasive study of liver function.
+In graduate school, he was funded by the National Science Foundation and named to the 2016 Forbes 30 Under 30 Science list.